tannerduve/zkflow/README.md

 ## Project Goals

-- **Write small programs** using high-level constructs (arithmetic, booleans, if-then-else, etc.).
+- **Write small programs** using simple constructs (arithmetic, booleans, if-then-else, etc.).
-- **Compile automatically** into low-level constraint systems suitable for ZK proof backends.
+- **Compile** into low-level constraint systems suitable for ZK proof backends.
 - **Formally prove** that the compiler preserves semantics: the meaning of a program matches the meaning of the generated constraint system.
 - **Generate visualized circuits** produced by the compiler
 ---